rlkko/Fighting-Game-OOP/README.md

 My first OOP project made in 2020

-Its a Basic library where i applied all the concepts of Object-Oriented Programming and its being updated Annually as a roadmap of my progress learning c++ and programming and general.
+Its a Basic library where i applied all the concepts of Object-Oriented Programming and its being updated Annually as a roadmap of my progress learning c++ and programming.

 Prerequisites:
 Any IDE with a C++ compiler